the-ocf/public-site/website/content/posts/2020-05-29--helm-to-cdk8s/index.md

 image: "{{ .Values.metrics.image }}:{{ .Values.metrics.imageTag }}"
 ```

-But, there were a lot of 'if' usages (used `/if.*.Values./`), and those required special attention.
+But, there were a lot of 'if' usages ( `/if.*.Values./` ), and those required special attention.
 If they are simple
 'if's:

 ```yaml